 Yes, early termination fees will be imposed where applicable if the consumer did not fulfil the full term contract.

-All Geneco business customers will be able to access our customer portal.
-Through this portal, you will be able to view your electricity bills as well as other energy consumption details (E.g. half-hourly consumption profile) online anytime.
+You may log in to our customer portal at anytime with your registered email ID and password to view your electricity bills as well as other energy consumption details (E.g. half-hourly consumption profile).

-If you have not received your userid or password, please call us and we will gladly re-send this to you.
+If you have not received your log-in details, please call us at 6363 6688 and we will gladly re-send this to you.

 If you have any queries regarding your account or wish to make any changes/updates to your account, please feel free to call our Customer Experience Team at 63636688 or send us an enquiry to firstname.lastname@example.org.

 The Transmission Loss Factor (TLF) is calculated by the Market Support Services Licensee, SP Services Ltd in accordance with the methodology approved by the regulator, the Energy Market Authority of Singapore.
-To know more, visit our page, https://www.geneco.sg/business/faq/transmission-loss-factors/.
+To learn more, visit our page here.

 The Use-of-System charges, which is payable to SP Group, is to recover the cost of transporting electricity through the national power grid.
-Note that the charges differ according to the voltage at which a consumer receives the electricity supply.
-To know more, visit our page, https://www.geneco.sg/business/faq/use-of-system-charges/.
+Please note that the charges differ according to the voltage at which a consumer receives the electricity supply.
+To learn more, visit our page here.

 This is the charge for the recovery of the cost incurred for the procurement of Regulation.
 Regulation is energy needed to fine-tune between the generation and consumption of electricity on a half-hourly basis.